 Voting in Germany

-Germans vote in four different types of elections – parliamentary, state, municipal and European.
-However, foreign residents who are not German citizens can only vote in municipal and European elections.
+Germans vote in four different types of elections – parliamentary (federal), state, municipal, and European.

-EU/EFTA citizens can vote in municipal/local (Kommunalwahl) and European (Europawahl) elections.
-The voting age is 18 for European elections and 16 for municipal elections.
+The voting age is 16 for European and municipal elections.
 However, five states (Saxony, Saarland, Rhineland-Palatinate, Hesse, and Bavaria) have raised the voting age to 18 for all elections.

 Non-EU residents in Germany cannot vote unless they become German or EU citizens.
 Additionally, prisoners, those detained in psychiatric hospitals, and people convicted of treason cannot vote.

-Voter turnout in Germany is typically high and was 76.6% in the 2021 parliamentary elections.
+Voter turnout in Germany is typically high and reached a record of 82.5% in the 2024 federal election.

 Political representation in the German government